 Throughout the piece, we highlighted which groups Tim was working with at each step, helping introduce users to options they may not have been aware of.

-A custom server app For the USDA grant, NYFC needed to collect user feedback during the Beta testing phase.
+For the USDA grant, NYFC needed to collect user feedback during the Beta testing phase.
 To do this, we built a lightweight custom server app to support user accounts and store the feedback.

 For the final release, we worked with NYFC to incorporate additional financing options and detailed affordability breakdowns.
 Farmers can calculate affordability using numbers from their balance sheets, track the property's equity over time, and compare the cost of leasing versus buying the land.
 When finished, farmers can download a detailed PDF overview of their scenarios to reference in business planning and meeting with loan officers.